irvingruan/Scrapbook/README.md

 You will need to [sign up](http://www.flickr.com/services/api/misc.api_keys.html) for a Flickr API key, which is free!
 After you get a key (which is right after you sign up), you will need to add it to the included file, `config.py`.

-Just paste in your key and secret that Flickr provides for you in the the `API_KEY` and `API_SECRET` fields and you're set.
+Just paste your key and secret that Flickr provides for you in the the `API_KEY` and `API_SECRET` fields and you're set.
 Unfortunately, I cannot provide *my* Flickr key and secret, as that would bring up issues of potential abuse. ;-)

 Scrapbook runs on any *nix compatible system with Python installed.
 I plan to "appify" this tool in the future as this project merely serves as a learning experience in data visualization and Python.